JuliaPlots/UnicodePlots.jl/README.md

   <img src="https://github.com/JuliaPlots/UnicodePlots.jl/raw/unicodeplots-docs/2.10/lineplot3.png" width="450"><br>

-  Physical quantities of [`Unitful.jl`](https://github.com/PainterQubits/Unitful.jl) are supported on a subset of plotting methods.
+  Physical quantities of [`Unitful.jl`](https://github.com/PainterQubits/Unitful.jl) are supported on a subset of plotting methods (supported through [package extensions - weak dependencies](https://pkgdocs.julialang.org/dev/creating-packages/#Conditional-loading-of-code-in-packages-(Extensions)).

   One can adjust the plot `height` and `width` to the current terminal size by using `height=:auto` and/or `width=:auto`.